Latest News

 The goal is to validate and deliver space-based commercial communications services to the Near Space Network by 2031 to support future NASA missions.

-“TDRS will continue to provide critical support for at least the next decade, but now is the time to embrace commercial services that could enhance science objectives, expand experimentation, and ultimately provide greater opportunities for discovery,” Kevin Coggins, deputy associate administrator of NASA’s SCaN program commented.
+“TDRS will continue to provide critical support for at least the next decade, but now is the time to embrace commercial services that could enhance science objectives, expand experimentation, and ultimately provide greater opportunities for discovery,” Kevin Coggins, deputy associate administrator of NASA’s SCaN program commented in a release.

 NASA is also looking to non-reimbursable Space Act Agreements with industry players, like one signed with Kepler Communications earlier this month to give NASA insight into Kepler’s space data-relay capabilities.